aimee-mcneil-melville/ToDo-Full-Stack/README.md

 ![Base case](./public/images/base-circle.png)

-And after you've completed this project, this is what it can look like after a few clicks:
+And after you've completed this project, this is what it can look like after a few mouse overs:

 ![Enspiraled](./public/images/enspiral.png)